Environmental Technician

 The graduate has reliably demonstrated the ability to:

-11. develop and present strategies for ongoing personal and professional development to enhance performance as an environmental technician;
+- develop and implement strategies for ongoing personal and professional development to enhance performance as an environmental technician.

 Practical Experience